It has been some time since I last looked at energy and security, time for a refresh.

 China is also reported to have significant shale gas reserves and this would consign the Middle East to even greater irrelevance but the areas in which China has its reserves are also the same areas that have significant water scarcity and this water scarcity will reduce China’s ability to exploit those reserves.

-Biofuels and renewables will also have a huge impact on the European energy picture.
+Biofuels and renewables will also have a huge impact on the European energy picture but Russian gas will continue to be an issue.

 The report also points out that energy efficiency has the largest potential for reductions in energy consumption.